 This setting in the PLC Setup determines the operating mode that will be used by the CPU Unit when the power supply is turned ON.

-Name Description Settings Default Startup Mode Program (See note.)
+Name Description Settings Default Startup Mode Specifies the CPU Unit oper- ating mode at startup Program (See note.)
 Monitor Run Use programming console Use program- ming console (See note.)

-A Programming Console cannot be connected to the CP1L.
+Note A Programming Console cannot be connected to the CP1L.